 How Secure Is Social Security?

-Watching the news, listening to the radio, or reading the newspaper, you've probably come across story after story on the health of Social Security.
-And, depending on the actuarial assumptions used and the political slant, Social Security has been described as everything from a program in need of some adjustments to one in crisis requiring immediate, drastic reform.
+If you're paying attention to the news, you've probably come across story after story on the health of Social Security.
+And depending on the actuarial assumptions used and the political slant, Social Security has been described as everything from a program in need of some adjustments to one in crisis requiring immediate, drastic reform.

 Obviously, the underlying assumptions used can affect one's perception of the solvency of Social Security, but it's clear some action needs to be taken.
 However, even experts disagree on the best remedy.
 So let's take a look at what we do know.